Mental Health Last updated on 2021-02-26 20:50:26

-- Smitakshi Guha
+- Ms. Smitakshi Guha

 - 6 Min Read

+Relationships are known to evolve, they change, just like people change.
+Most often we don’t realize we’re in a toxic relationship because we always keep looking back at the lovey-dovey moments wherein you would smile ear to ear thinking, ‘OMG, we’re in so much in love!’
 That’s the thing about toxic relationships—they have subtle signs but you’re never fully convinced till everything blows up completely.
 Sometimes it takes some people, two kids and a house loan to realize their relationship was never the paradise they imagined it to be.
 And sometimes relationships are doomed from the very beginning, but we’re too lovestruck and drowning in oxytocin to realize it.

-A toxic relationship is something that meddles with your self-esteem, your confidence and happiness, the way you look at yourself and the world.
+So, what really is a toxic relationship?A toxic relationship is something that meddles with your self-esteem, your confidence and happiness, the way you look at yourself and the world.
 Not every relationship is toxic from the beginning.
 Some relationships do start healthy, however, factors like long, unmet needs, bad feelings, bad history, compromises and lack of adjustments can quickly contaminate the relationship and make it toxic.
 It can happen to the strongest people, in very little time.

 How toxic relationships affect your everyday lifeLet’s face it, every relationship is worth the fight, until they’re not!
 A toxic relationship can affect you in more ways than you can imagine: